 Because diversity is about being asked to take part, equity is about having the transport to get there, inclusion is about being asked to get involved and equality is performing like no one is watching.

-This is more than just supplying a bus or tightrope that anyone could use but instead supplying proper transport for the individuals that have been invited.
-For neurodivergent individuals, this is about thinking about the environment in terms of the tools that are supplied, and the way things are done.
+This is more than just supplying a bus or tightrope but instead supplying proper transport for the individuals that have been invited.
+For neurodivergent individuals, this is about thinking about the environment in terms of the tools that are supplied and the way things are done.
 For example, it could be about creating quiet spaces or supplying assistive technology tools.
 The key thing is that places are created where people feel safe and equipped to perform.

 Inclusion – is being asked to participate